jdkandersson/flake8-docstrings-complete/README.md

 A few rules have been defined to allow for selective suppression:

 - `DCO010`: docstring missing on a function/ method/ class.
+- `DCO011`: docstring missing on a magic method.
 - `DCO020`: function/ method has one or more arguments and the docstring does not have an arguments section.
 - `DCO021`: function/ method with no arguments and the docstring has an